-Hyde now offers two tiers of recognition for TRAs.
-Groups which meet the following criteria will be recognised as Tier 1 TRAs and will be eligible for an annual administration TRA grant:
+We offer two tiers of recognition for TRAs.
+Groups which meet the following criteria are recognised as Tier 1 TRAs and are eligible for an annual administration TRA grant:

-- At least 50% of the geographical area covered by the TRA must be Hyde residents
+- At least 50% of the geographical area covered by the TRA must be our residents

 - Membership must be open to all residents based in the estate/block/area the association represents

-- The TRA must agree and adhere to a written constitution based on Hyde’s model or approved by Hyde’s Resident Engagement Team
+- The TRA must agree and adhere to a written constitution based on our model or approved by our Resident Engagement Team

 - The TRA must have a diversity and inclusion policy or statement